-Section 26.13.
+Section 26.12.
 Hay Study Implementation.

-During the term of this Contract the Hay Group, a consulting firm, will present to the Board of Health the results of a classification study that may involve recommendations that certain positions be assigned to different pay ranges.
-The parties agree to the following regarding the implementation of the Hay Study recommendations.
+During the term of this Contract, the Hay Group, a consulting firm, will present to the City the results of a classification study that may involve recommendations that certain positions be assigned to different pay ranges.
+The parties agree to the following regarding the implementation of the Hay Study recommendations:

-- (A) Prior to the announcement of any recommendations involving AFSCME classifications, the Board of Health and the consultant will meet with representatives of the Union to review the recommendations regarding bargaining unit positions. - (B) Those incumbent employees whose compensation exceeds the top of the newly recommended pay ranges shall suffer no loss and shall remain in their current pay range until they vacate their positions.
-New employees hired into such classifications shall enter the recommended pay range. - (C) Those employees whose compensation is less than the newly recommended pay range(s) shall be placed at the point within the new pay range that guarantees no loss and minimizes the amount of increase. - (D) The Board of Health shall retain the sole right and responsibility to accept or reject specific recommendations of the consultant. - (E) Individual employees or groups of employees, who disagree with recommendations of the Hay Study may appeal, in writing, to the Board of Health, whose decision will be final. - (F) Matters related to the Hay Study shall not be grievable.
+(A) The City and the consultant will meet with representatives of the Union to review the recommendations regarding bargaining unit positions, prior to any announcement of such recommendations.

+(B) Those incumbent employees whose compensation exceeds the top of the newly recommended pay ranges shall suffer no loss of pay and shall remain in their current pay range until they vacate their positions.
+New employees hired into such classifications shall enter the recommended pay range(s).

+(C) Those employees whose compensation is less than the newly recommended pay range(s) shall be placed at the point within the new pay range(s) that guarantees no loss of pay and minimizes the amount of increase.

+(D) The City shall retain the sole right and responsibility to accept or reject specific recommendations of the consultant.

+(E) Individual employees or groups of employees who disagree with a recommendations(s) of the Hay Study may appeal, in writing, to the City Compensation Manager whose decision will be final.

+(F) Matters relating to the Hay Study shall not be grievable.

 (G) The City shall appropriate an amount of money during 1999 to implement the recommendations of the Hay Study that require additional expenditures.
-Once the appropriated amounts is exhausted, the Board of Health shall have no further responsibility to implement other recommendations.
-During the remainder of the Contract the Board of Health shall make a good faith effort to implement remaining recommendations within available funds. (if appropriated funds are less than the total needed to fully implement the recommendations, the Board of Health may pro-rate implementation consistent with the limitations stated above).
+Once the appropriated amount is exhausted, the City shall have no further responsibility to implement other recommendations.
+During the reminder of the Contract, the City shall make a good faith effort to implement remaining recommendations within available funds.
+If appropriated funds are less than the total needed to fully implement the recommendations, the City may pro-rate the implementation consistent with the limitations stated above.